acentos/short_tasks/README.md

 ## Piggy bank

 piggy bank, count in **%** how much is put in the piggy bank from the target, how many are in the piggy bank.

+## service_checker

+Check service status.
+Checking every PERIOD minutes service status declaring in settings.py list.
+If service not started, then script trying automaticaly restarting it and sending message on email.